kingbode/Amazon-Products-Scraper/README.md

 Created class for Amzon FunctionV5 to be called from Amazon_Asin_V2.0.py

-Added comman line parameters as below:
+Added command line parameters as below:

 Added Parameter to Enter ASIN inthe command line, example -a B07MW4BR8D